scitran/client/Getting-started.md

-The remainder of this wiki describes how to perform tasks using the **scitran** client methods.
+Most of this wiki describes how to perform tasks using the **scitran** client methods.
 Tasks include

-* find and search for data and metadata
+* search for data and metadata
-* read, download or upload data and metadata
+* download and upload data and metadata
-* launch jobs (Gears) and check their status
+* download-analyze-upload loop
-* download or upload the outputs of jobs (analyses)
+* launch jobs (Gears), check their status, and download their outputs

 This example illustrates the 'look-and-feel' of the **scitran** code.
 The first example identifies a group, and then all the projects that are part of the group
 ```
 >> st = scitran('stanfordlabs');      % Connect to 'stanfordlabs'
->> group = st.lookup('wandell');      % Lookup a group
+>> group = st.lookup('wandell');      % Lookup a group based on its ID
 >> projects = group.projects();       % Find the projects associated with this group
 >> stPrint(projects,'label');         % Print out the project labels ...